rx/rx.github.io/_posts/2018-01-02-how-entertainment-could-save-the-world.md

 image: making-world-a-better-place.png
 permalink: geotix-making-the-world-a-better-place
 ---
-As CTO of Geotix, I work with an amazing team building a world-class event ticketing system.
+As CTO of Geotix, I work with an amazing team building, a world-class event ticketing system.

 I know it sounds cliché, another software company trying to do something that ‘changes the world’.
 Sounds like a skit on Silicon Valley.
 (Wait, it is a skit on Silicon Valley.)